Transportation/Travel Plans

-If your venue is free, transportation and travel reimbursements are often the most expensive part of putting on a hackathon.
+Travel Reimbursement can help you encourage hackers from further away to attend your event.
 After reviewing the information below, watch our short transportation webinar to ensure your transportation planning runs smoothly.
-While many hackers have come to expect some sort of funded transportation, it is not required in order to put on a successful hackathon.
+It is not required for you to provide travel reimbursement in order to put on a successful hackathon.

 Charter Buses